How do I work with VerifID

 - Tick your staff permission set and then allocate

-Then repeat for students (do staff first because they are usually the smaller group and it leaves you 'everything else' for student)
+Then repeat for students (do staff first because they are usually the smaller group and it probably leaves 'everything else' to be assigned to student)

-If your staff have other distinguishing features, use search.
+If your staff have different distinguishing features, use search.
 This example assumes staff have a slightly different email domain:

 - Click on 'Advanced' next to the search box at the top of the page

 - Live accounts

 - Include all types of accounts